luttje/Key2Joy/README.md

 1. Start **![](KeyToJoy/Graphics/Icons/icon16.png?raw=true) KeyToJoy.exe**
 2. *(First time only)* Accept installation of the Scp Virtual Bus Driver
-3. Use the default bindings or modify them by double-clicking a row in the Control/Bind-list.
+3. Use the default mappings, modify them by double-clicking a row in the mapping-list, or add new mappings.

-   > 🚧 TODO: This information is outdated.
-The software has a lot more
-   > capabilities.

-   ![Screenshot showing the key binding process.
-A controller has one highlighted button and a textbox shows the W button is currently bound to it.](.github/screenshot.png)
+   ![Screenshot showing the overview window.
+Off to the side the mapping dialog is showing all available actions.](.github/screenshot.png)

+   **A trigger** is something that KeyToJoy will listen for. *E.g: a mouse move, key press, key release, etc...*
+   > **⚠ Note:** The default behaviour of a trigger is disabled.
+This means setting the left mouse button as
+   > a trigger will make it so you can't left-click anymore until you abort this app.

+   **An action** is what will happen when that trigger occurs. *E.g: simulating a joystick button being pressed, a keyboard button being released, or executing a Lua/Javascript script.*

-4. Tick the checkbox to simulate the game controller
+4. Tick the *Enable* checkbox to start listening for triggers that will execute actions.

-KeyToJoy will now pretend that your keyboard input is Joystick input.

 ---